GoogleChrome/web.dev/src/site/content/en/fast/signed-exchanges-webpackager/index.md

   - performance
 ---

+A [signed exchange (SXG)](/signed-exchanges) is a delivery mechanism that makes it possible to authenticate the origin of a resource independently of how it was delivered.
-The following instructions explain how to set up Signed Exchanges (SXGs) using Web Packager.
+The following instructions explain how to set up Signed Exchanges using [Web Packager](https://github.com/google/webpackager).
 Instructions are included for both self-signed and `CanSignHttpExchanges` certificates.

 ## Serve SXGs using a self-signed certificate